yogstation13/yogstation-classic/.github/CONTRIBUTING.md

 4. Commit your changes.
 You should now see that your map change only has ~50 changed lines instead of 500 000.

+#### Text Formatting

+So you're making some code to do something, and you'd like to use a chat-pane text message to inform the players about it.
+Good for you!
+Now, there's a few things to know when doing this.

+##### Use Span Classes Goddamn

+   Span classes allow for **consistent** and informative text formatting.

+   You may be familiar with span classes if you have previous experience with HTML.
+There are various types of classes, which can all    be found in interface/stylesheet.dm.
+Make sure to use the appropriate one for the situation!

+   `user << "<span class='notice'>You begin welding the vent...</span>"`

+   This is a notice.
+Notices show up in simple blue text, and are used for benign informational messages.
+This notice ends with "...", which implies that the action will take a period of time to complete.

+   `user << "<span class='warning'>You can't vent crawl while you're stunned!</span>"`

+   This is a warning!
+It shows up as simple red text, and are used for things like restriction notifications, machines malfunctioning,

+   `user.visible_message("<span class='danger'>[user.name] was shocked by the [src.name]!</span>", \`

+   This is danger!
+This is heavier red text, used in situations where someone other than yourself is being harmed or having some other potentionally harmful action taken against them, such as cuffing.

+   `target << "<span class='userdanger'>You are absorbed by the changeling!</span>"`

+   This is userdanger!
+Userdanger is used in only one situation: when the person receiving the text message is being directly harmed, such as from attacks or antagonist abilities.

 #### Credit
    Thanks to-
    /tg/station and their wiki for the guides and the image.